GlobAllomeTree/config/README.md

 # server config
 GlobAllomeTree CentOS 6.5 Server configuration

-Please make any changes to the repository at https://github.com/GlobAllomeTree/config rather than changing these files directly
+Please make any changes to the repository at https://github.com/GlobAllomeTree/config rather than changing files on the server directly

 ```
 -------------------------------- Install Log ----------------------------------